xxGreyscale/wc-media-compressor-sdk/README.md

 ## Why

-This SDK uses the browser's native **WebCodecs API** instead — hardware-accelerated encode/decode, no WASM, no worker bootstrap.
+This SDK uses the browser's native **WebCodecs API** — hardware-accelerated encode/decode, no WASM bootstrap, no worker pool to spin up.

-- **Tiny runtime** — ~300 KB minified (mp4box bundled in)
+- **Tiny runtime** — ~310 KB minified (mp4box bundled in; oxipng WASM lazy-loaded only when PNG output is requested)
 - **Hardware-accelerated** — `VideoEncoder` / `VideoDecoder` use the device GPU/VPU when available
 - **Framework-agnostic** — three plain async functions, no React/Vue/Svelte coupling
 - **ESM + CJS** — works in modern bundlers and Node-based tooling